mdemuth/hyper-item/README.md

 A localized description of the sort order.

 #### 3.11.3. `order`
-The order that should be used.
+The order that SHOULD be used.
 - `ASC` ascending
 - `DESC` descending